Extremophiles

 - Hyperthermophiles thrive in temperatures between 176° F (80° C) and 235° F (113° C).

-- There are also extremophiles that not only require hot conditions, but also thrive in an altered pH environment.
+- Some extremophiles require hot conditions but also thrive in an altered pH environment.

 - Acidophiles thrive in environments with a pH level of 1 to 5.
-So the acidophiles in Yellowstone are actually thermoacidophiles—they thrive in both hot and acidic environments.
+So, the acidophiles in Yellowstone are actually thermoacidophiles—they thrive in hot and acidic environments.

 - Alkaliphiles live and grow in environments with a pH level of 9 to 11.

-To review what these measurements mean, pH is a scale of acidity and alkalinity ranging from 1 to 14, with a pH of 7 indicating neutral, neither acidic nor alkaline.
-Any pH below 7 is considered acidic, anything above is alkaline, or basic.
-A substance with a pH close to 1 would be an extremely strong acid; a pH close to 14 would be a extremely strong base.
+Let us review what pH measurements mean; pH is a scale of acidity and alkalinity ranging from 1 to 14, with a pH of 7 indicating neutral, neither acidic nor alkaline.
+Any pH below 7 is considered acidic; anything above is alkaline or basic.
+A substance with a pH close to 1 would be a powerful acid; a pH close to 14 would be highly alkaline.

-To better appreciate the impact of pH, it may be helpful to compare the conditions in Yellowstone’s thermal features to those tolerated by humans.
-In the human body the normal pH is 7.35 to 7.45.
+To better appreciate the impact of pH, comparing the conditions in Yellowstone’s thermal features to those tolerated by humans may be helpful.
+In the human body, our normal pH is 7.35 to 7.45.
 A pH above 7.8 or below 6.8 is generally fatal.
-Our pH may vary slightly from the range of 7.35 to 7.45 during the day, but only by very minute amounts.
+Our pH may vary slightly from 7.35 to 7.45 during the day, but only by minute amounts.

 Other extremophiles found throughout the world includes: